grahamc/system-configurations/README.md

     * Open Finicky to set it as the default browser.

-    * Open UnnaturalScrollWheels and enable the alternate detection method.

-    * Open MonitorControl and configure it.

-    * Get "Mac Mouse Fix" and configure it.
+    * Open MonitorControl, UnnaturalScrollWheels, and "Mac Mouse Fix" to configure them.

 ## Running the home configuration